AK9130/customer-behavior-analysis-pyspark/docs/project_documentation.md

 - Revenue generation analysis
 - Active users analysis
 - Session-based activity tracking

 ## Output
 - Aggregated insights are generated using Spark DataFrame operations
-- Results are stored in the `output/` directory
+- Key results are stored in the `output/` directory
 - Outputs include:
-  - Event counts
-  - Product rankings
-  - Brand performance
+  - Brand revenue analysis (stored in HDFS)
-  - Revenue summaries
+  - Other insights such as event counts, product rankings, and user analysis are displayed during execution

 ## Key Highlights
 - Handles large-scale data using distributed processing